edinburghhacklab/mqtt-dali-controller/README.md

 dali/selector/<0-3>/groups <name>,... (retain)
 ```

-These groups are used by default if a dimmer has no groups configured.
+These groups are used by default if a button or dimmer has no groups configured.

 ### Presets